Vedanta Ltd: Should you buy the stock for a good dividend

 Technical Setup

-With the tide turning in the favor of the metal sector due to global economic rebound and chances of improving geopolitical stability, I added Vedanta when it had a golden (EMA 21 and 50) crossover near Rs 275 in starting of April 2024.
-Vedanta had a neckline resistance in the 430-440 zone and that was the point where I planned to review the stock.
-Vedanta in May 2024 broke the neckline giving a rounding bottom breakout, now 430-440 zone is a very strong support for it.
-The stock of the Vedanta is taking resistance in the 510-525 range.
+Vedanta Ltd had a neckline resistance in the 430-440 zone, and that was the point where I planned to review the stock.
+Vedanta in May 2024 broke the neckline, giving a rounding bottom breakout, now the 430-440 zone is a very strong support for it.
+The stock of Vedanta is taking resistance in the 510-525 range.

 So, as long as Vedanta does not cross 525 with conviction, I expect it to remain in the 475-525 zone (475 is minor support) if broken, the stock can fall to 440 (major support).
 The view will remain positive as long as stock is above 440.
 A good upside can happen once the stock crosses the upper range and trades above it.

-VEDL 2024 12 18 22 29 25
+VEDL 2024 12 18 22 29 25 Vedanta Ltd: Should you buy the stock for a good dividend

 VEDL_2024-12-18